Unbound Row in .NET MAUI DataGrid (SfDataGrid)

 Refreshing the unbound rows at runtime

-Add or remove unbound rows
+Add or remove unbound rows at runtime

-event for the unbound row cells at runtime by calling SfDataGrid.InvalidateUnboundRow method which invalidates the unbound row at the given index.
+You can trigger the QueryUnboundRow event for specific unbound row cells at runtime by calling the SfDataGrid.InvalidateUnboundRow method.
+This refreshes the unbound row data without recreating it.

 Here in the below code example, we have invalidated the unbound rows whenever selection is changed in the DataGrid.

-datagrid.SelectionChanged += Datagrid_SelectionChanged;
+dataGrid.SelectionChanged += Datagrid_SelectionChanged;

 private void Datagrid_SelectionChanged(object? sender, DataGridSelectionChangedEventArgs e)